nahay/nhs-site/src/NOTES.md

 dropdown instead of the three router links in header when on mobile/tablet

-PAGE FOR COMMERCIAL AND RESIDENTIAL MAINTENANCE PLANS
+PAGE FOR COMMERCIAL AND RESIDENTIAL MAINTENANCE PLANS (under services)

 add content to each page, style after